NeurIPS 2019 Visa Information

 Processing times for visa applications vary depending on the visa office and the time of the year.
 Participants are encouraged to apply approximately 12 weeks in advance of their departure date to ensure they receive the visa in time, but we strongly recommend you check the processing time for your country to ensure you leave sufficient time for your application to be processed.
-Please note that processing times do not include the time it takes to provide a biometric or the time it takes to send an application between a VAC and the IRCC office.
+Please note that processing times do not include the time it takes to provide a biometric or the time it takes to send your passport between a VAC and the IRCC office.

 Submission at a Visa Application Centre (VAC)